 Choosing the Right Office Chair

 There’s really no way to get around sitting in a chair if you work in an office.
-However, to avoid developing or compounding back problems, it’s important to opt for an ergonomic office chair.
+To avoid developing or compounding back pain, it’s important to opt for an ergonomic office chair.
 These chairs support your lower back and promote good posture.